Yes! But NEVER in blue-bin mixed recycling. Bags get stuck in the recycling-sorting machines, which can be dangerous for workers.

 Do NOT put these in the plastic bag recycling bin:

-- Crinkly bags (e.g. grape bags and some bread bags).
-There’s one exception—cereal bags are accepted.
+- Crinkly bags (e.g. grape bags and some bakery bread bags)

 - Food bags not listed on the poster (e.g. chip bags)